aystic/aystic/README.md

 ▼ I am a **Computer Engineering** undergrad at **J.C.
 Bose University of Science and Technology, YMCA**🎓<br>
 ▼ I am a **FullStack developer** having experience in working with **ReactJS, NodeJS, ExpressJS, MySQL, MongoDB**.<br>
-▼ Currently I am building a fullstack SPA which will be useful in our daily lives as a productivity tool & exploring DevOps.<br>
+▼ Currently, I am building a full-stack SPA which will be useful in our daily lives as a productivity tool & exploring DevOps.<br>
 ▼ I adore **GNU/Linux**.<br>
 ▼ Beautiful UIs and Illustrations make me ecstatic.<br>
 ▼ Constantly exploring and learning new things.<br>